 Nice and Slow

-It was relatively windstill during my walk last evening.
-As I was strolling through the village streets I switched my newly-found stone from my right hand to my left, caressing its cool smooth surface - the perfect weight in my curious palm.
-All day long I had this feeling of tenderness in me, like an opening right at my center, feeling as vulnerable as the musical bone - this place at the elbow which sends awkward shivers through the whole body, when you accidentally hit it for instance on a chair.
+The air was relatively still during my walk yesterday evening.
+As I was strolling through the village streets, I switched my newly-found stone from my right hand to my left, caressing its cool smooth surface - the perfect weight in my curious palm.
+All day long I had had this feeling of tenderness in me, like an opening right at my centre, feeling as vulnerable as the musical bone - this place at the elbow which sends awkward shivers through the whole body, when you accidentally hit it for instance on a chair.

-Anyhow, I remembered using the extreme slow-mo walk exercise (as described here) recently with a bunch of fourth graders and thought that it somehow is really difficult to get to some kind of flow when focusing so hard on balancing your body in extreme slowness.
-So I started experimenting, while walking, with different tempos and tried to slow down to a point where I still had momentum enough to stabilise rhythmical and partly automised leg movements.
-After a few minutes I established wellbeing in the triangle of rhythm, tempo and balance (reaching which requires more trust and confidence than any other excercises) I noticed how now new energies were released for increased observation on all levels of sensing.
+Anyhow, I remembered using the extreme slo-mo walk exercise (as described here) recently with a bunch of fourth graders and thought that it somehow really is difficult to get to some kind of flow when focusing so hard on balancing your body in extreme slowness.
+So, I started experimenting while walking, with different tempos, and tried to slow down to a point where I still had momentum enough to stabilise rhythmical and partly automatic leg movements.
+After a few minutes, I established wellbeing in the triangle of rhythm, tempo and balance (reaching which requires more trust and confidence than any other excercises) I noticed how now new energies were released for increased observation on all levels of sensing.

 I cleared space, positioned myself differently in time and by doing so emancipated parts of myself from being driven and stressed (from mere circumstances like thinking of what will happen next).